Far-Beyond-Pulsar/blog/public/posts/2026-07-17-scenedb20-cross-device-spatial-database/index.md

 offsets.
 The swap touches every byte of both rows and leaves no half-moved state visible, because compaction runs at the frame boundary with no concurrent readers.

+The generic-column arm has a subtlety the Pod arm does not.
+Swapping two `MaybeUninit<T>` slots must also swap their initialization bits, or the bitmap stops describing the data it indexes - a slot marked initialized that holds uninitialized memory is a `assume_init` waiting to happen.
+The original implementation swapped the data and left the bits behind.
+That desync is what the `GenericColStress` workload in the stress TUI was built to catch, and it took thousands of iterations of concurrent swap pressure to surface.

 Two convenience accessors bridge the storage layer to external callers.
 `live_count` returns the number of rows marked alive in the liveness mask.